Brian Donley, MD | Chief Executive Officer

 Nick Fletcher, MBBS, FRCA, FFICM | Chair of Critical Care & Anaesthesia

-Dr Nick Fletcher has been a consultant in anaesthesia and critical care at London’s St Georges University Hospital NHS Foundation Trust for 17 years, and lead for the Trust’s cardiothoracic critical care unit for 5 years.
+Dr Nick Fletcher will chair our Critical Care & Anaesthesia Institute at Cleveland Clinic London.
+Dr Fletcher has been a Consultant in anaesthesia and critical care at London’s St Georges University Hospital NHS Foundation Trust for 17 years, and was lead for the Trust’s cardiothoracic critical care unit for 5 years.
 In addition to his clinical commitments he was President of the Association for Cardiothoracic Anaesthesia and Critical Care, and is an editor of British Journal of Anaesthesia Education.
-Dr Fletcher is widely published and has been invited to lecture around the world; he is recognised for his national and international leadership in clinical quality, echocardiography, research and education.
+Dr Fletcher has over 70 peer reviewed publications and has been invited to lecture at many international conferences on anaesthesia and critical care.
+He is recognised for his national and international leadership in clinical quality, echocardiography, research and education.

 Mark Hamilton, MB (Hons), MD, FRCP | Chair of Medical Subspecialties

-Dr Mark Hamilton is a Consultant at the Royal Free London NHS Foundation Trust, where he also serves as the Lead Clinician for coordination of cross-site care of complex Inflammatory Bowel Disease.
-He has 22 years’ experience in GI and internal medicine, is a Fellow of the Royal College of Physicians, and from 2014 to 2018 served as Chair of the Medical Advisory Committee at the Wellington Hospital.
+Dr Mark Hamilton is a Consultant at the Royal Free London NHS Foundation Trust.
+His main clinical interest is the management of complex Inflammatory Bowel Disease.
+He has 23 years’ experience as a consultant in GI and internal medicine, is a Fellow of the Royal College of Physicians, and from 2014 to 2018 served as Chair of the Medical Advisory Committee at the Wellington Hospital.
 He remains an active contributor to clinical and translational research.

 Andrew McEvoy, MBBS, BSc (Hons), MD, FRCS, FRCS (SN) | Chair of Neurosciences